lexandree/OpenStreetMap-Bonn/project.md

 (SELECT uid FROM nodes UNION ALL SELECT uid FROM ways) AS nodes_ways_users GROUP BY uid ORDER BY cc DESC LIMIT 131);
 ```
-returns 1084789 - number of records created by top 10% or 131 users.
+--returns 1084789 - number of records created by top 10% or 131 users.
 It is 98% of the all records.